 Summary: Google Scholar is great, but its inclusiveness and mix of automatically updated and hand-curated profiles means you should never take any of its numbers at face value.
 Case in point: the power couple Prof. Et Al and Dr. A. Author, whose profiles I created following Scholar’s recommended settings (and a bit of manual embellishment).
-If you have a Scholar profile, make sure you don’t let Scholar update the publication list automatically without checking and cleaning up regularly.
-If you’re looking at somebody else’s profile, take it with a big pinch of salt, especially when they have a reasonably common name or when duplicate entries or weird citation distributions indicate that it is being automatically updated.
+If you have a Scholar profile, make sure you don’t let Scholar update the publication list automatically.
+If you’re looking at somebody else’s profile, take it with a big pinch of salt, especially when they have a reasonably common name or when messy entries or weird citation distributions indicate that it is being automatically updated.

 Update: Prof Et Al and Dr. Author are still very much alive, but Google Scholar has now manually blocked Prof. et al. from appearing in top rankings for her disciplines.
 They probably thought her too prominent a reminder of the gameability of their system.
-This doesn’t solve the real problem, noted below, of auto-updating profiles like Yi Zhang and John A. Smith diluting top rankings.
+This doesn’t solve the underlying problem of auto-updating profiles like Yi Zhang and John A. Smith diluting top rankings.
 Moral: never take Google Scholar’s top rankings by keyword at face value.

 I love Google Scholar.
 Like many scientists, I use it all the time for finding scientific literature online, and it is more helpful and comprehensive than services like PubMed, Sciencedirect, or JSTOR.
 I like that Google Scholar rapidly delivers scholarly papers as well as information about how these papers are cited.
 I also like its no-nonsense author profiles, which enable you to find someone’s most influential publications and gauge their relative influence at a glance.
 These are good things.
 But they are also bad things.
 Let’s consider why.

 Three good things about Google Scholar